 While the economics of stocks and bonds are relatively modern in the larger view of human history, property ownership is a much older form of investing that’s less fragile.

-While stock traders may not care that their stocks don’t produce ownership in a physical asset, most real estate investors are investing for the long term, and many take comfort in the fact that their property investments are tangible.
+Stock traders may not care that their stocks don’t produce ownership in a physical asset.
+Most real estate investors are investing for the long term.
+Many take comfort in the fact that their property investments are tangible.

 Real Estate Investment Con: The Initial Investment

-For the most part, investors in stocks usually invest in a variety of companies, some of which have high share prices.
+For the most part, investors in stocks usually invest in a variety of companies.
+Some of them have high share prices.
 Compared to real estate, though, an investor can begin investing in stocks with just a few dollars, rather than the thousands of dollars required for a small real estate investment.

 Investing in real estate can feel daunting due to the large initial investment.
 But, experienced real estate investors learn that it doesn’t necessarily require a lot of cash to purchase a real estate investment, especially if you already own a few investment properties.